Cherry Hill Wrongful Termination Lawyer

 Title VII of the Civil Rights Act

-One law that protects employees from workplace discrimination is Title VII of the Civil Rights Act.
+One law that protects employees from workplace discrimination is Title VII of the Civil Rights Act of 1964.
 Under this statute, it is illegal for a business owner or manager to terminate an employee on the basis of his or her:

 The New Jersey Law against Discrimination

-In addition to the protections listed above, the state prohibits employers from firing workers due to their marital status, disability, gender identity, sexual orientation, civil union status, or military service.
+In addition to the protections listed above, New Jersey’s Law Against Discrimination prohibits employers from firing workers due to their marital status, disability, gender identity, sexual orientation, civil union status, or military service.
 In some cases, employees are protected against discrimination based on age or genetic information.
 For more information about employees’ protections against wrongful termination under the law, get in touch with a local attorney.

 If a worker was fired for one of the reasons listed above, he or she may be able to pursue a claim for wrongful termination and obtain damages in the form of lost wages and reinstatement to a previously held position.
 The worker might even be eligible for punitive damages.
 With the help of a lawyer, an employee could recover the damages he or she is entitled to in a wrongful termination suit.